Suchisrit/ImageSwift/README.md

 #Accuracy on Sample Set (when predicting on a sample set, make sure it follows the same folder structure as the dataset as shown above)
 samplesPath = 'C:\\Users\\suchi\\Dropbox (Sandipan.com)\\Creative\\RitiCode\\Garbage\\ImageSwiftTest\\samples'
-accuracy = finalModel.evaluate(samplesPath) # returns the accuracy of
+accuracy = finalModel.evaluate(samplesPath) # returns the accuracy of your model on the sample set
 ```